Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

         "must_see_forget_duration": 17.0,       //If "must_see" = true, time before forgetting target
         "entity_types": [
           {
             "filters": {                        //Entities to target.
-Will go into it below "test": "is_family",
+More details can be found further down the page "test": "is_family",
               "subject": "other",
               "value": "player"